 Can a support group help?
 How do I find a support group?

 A support group can be helpful as a place you can talk with others who understand what you are experiencing, and meet people who have recovered.
 Groups associated with PSI are led by facilitators who encourage members to share non-judgmental support and suggestions for recovery, if requested.
 You will have the option of sharing or simply listening to others.
 Support groups are not a substitute for professional care; they are places to connect with others who understand and give encouragement.
-You can find a list of support groups here.

 What kind of treatment will help?